-Even though both terms are used interchangeably, there is a difference between Hispanic and Latino.
+Even though both terms are used interchangeably, there is a difference between the terms Latino vs Hispanic.

 The usage of both terms has changed and adapted itself to a wide range of geographical and historical circumstances.
 The term that was used first was Hispanic.

-Both Hispanic and Latino are generally used to denote people living in the United States.
+Both Hispanic and Latino are generally used to denote people living in the United States with Spanish-speaking descent.
 Outside of the United States we don’t speak of Latinos; we speak of Mexicans, Cubans, Brazilians, and so forth.